zkotti/fun-in-lockdown/CONTRIBUTING.md

 ## Add content to the existing categories

-Have you got many ideas about an existing category?
+Do you have any ideas about an existing category?
 Share them under the specific category and let us know how you spend your time.

 When adding content, don't hesitate to be as thorough as possible.
 In that way you can inspire others and inform them about all the different ways they can have fun!

 ## Add media

-Do you think that the content is fun, but the appearance is not fun enough?
-Add media and create beautiful content for everyone to see.
+Do you think that the content is fun, but the appearance isn't ?
+Add images or videos and create beautiful content for everyone to see.

 When adding media, do not forget to add the references to the original source.
 Try to be creative!